-COMPLETE CABIN ASSIGNMENTS - Enter the cabin number for each camper and adult into Event Registration.
+COMPLETE CABIN AND FAMILY GROUP ASSIGNMENTS - Enter the cabin number and family group for each camper and adult into Event Regis-tration.
 This is not optional.
-Every county enters them after they have their county block assignments.

-COORDINATE AGENT & LEADER ASSIGNMENTS - We'll send you a blank Agents & Leaders Assignment form that matches the 2017 schedule.
-Coordinate with your counties to complete adult assignments before camp and send the completed form to Wahsega.
+COORDINATE AGENT & LEADER ASSIGNMENTS - We'll send you a blank Agents & Leaders Assignment form that matches the schedule.
+Coordinate with your counties to complete adult assignments be-fore camp and send the completed form to Wahsega.
 Don't assign yourself to any assignments other than morning cabin checks so that you have the freedom to fill-in as needed and take care of problems.
 We can make changes if there are any conflicts that crop up at orientation.